BRuslanB/UserTransactionNew/README.md

 # User Transaction Service (version 2)
 This Java-based service for storing and processing spending transactions and setting custom spending limits.

 Note: This custom transaction service was created as a test task for an internship at one of the IT companies.
-For experimental purposes, REST API services were grounded in GraphQL and a call to the gRPC method.
+For experimental purposes, REST API services were grounded in GraphQL and a call to the gRPC method (You will find scripts for verification in the folder UserTransactionNew\scripts).

 ## Features
 The User Transaction Service allows you to process two subtypes of services (banking and user):